-Our board of directors is currently composed of four members.
+Our board of directors is currently composed of five members.
 Under the rules and regulations of Nasdaq, a director will qualify as "independent" if our board of directors affirmatively determines that he or she has no material relationship with us.
-Our board of directors has determined that, of our four directors, Mats Anderson, Elias Jacobson and David Leb are "independent," as defined under Nasdaq Stock Market Rule 5605(a)(2) and as defined under the Swedish Code.
-The rulebook of the First North Growth Market requires at least one of the board members to be independent, as defined in the Swedish Code, of the Company, its management and its major shareholders.
-In addition, as a general rule, not more than half of the number of the members of the board of directors may serve as members of the Company's executive management, and the entire management team may not serve on the board of directors.
-As such, the majority of our board members are considered to be independent under the corporate governance standards of Nasdaq and the Swedish Code (as applicable to a company whose shares are traded on the Nasdaq First North).
+Our board of directors has determined that, of our five directors, Annath Abecassis, Mats Anderson, Elias Jacobson and David Leb are "independent," as defined under Nasdaq Stock Market Rule 5605(a)(2).

 Our board of directors performs its duties in accordance with the rules of procedure of the board of directors.
 Pursuant to the Swedish Companies Act, our rules of procedure are reviewed and adopted by the board of directors annually.
-Our board of directors, including the chairman is elected by our shareholders at the annual general meeting and serve until the end of the next annual general meeting, with the possibility of reelection.
-In addition, our employees may, pursuant to statutory rules regarding the representation of employees on the board of directors, elect employee representatives to the board of directors.
-Currently the board of directors has no employee representatives.
+Our board of directors, including the chairman is elected by our shareholders at the annual general meeting and serve until the end of the next annual general meeting, with the possibility of re-election.

 Our board of directors established an audit committee in connection with the listing of our ADSs on Nasdaq.
 We do not have nor do we intend to have a compensation committee, or a committee performing a similar function, in the near future.
-Our board of directors does not believe that such a committee is required at this time in light of size of our Company, including the limited number of officers and due to the ability of our directors to provide oversight on this matter.
+Our board of directors does not believe that such a committee is required at this time in light of the size of our Company, including the limited number of officers and due to the ability of our directors to provide oversight on this matter.
 As a result, our board of directors, as a whole, makes decisions with respect to our policies regarding compensation of our directors and officers, except that our Chief Executive Officer does not vote on any matters relating to her compensation as Chief Executive Officer.